Pinyin Zhou logo Pinyin Joe's

 OpenOffice Chinese fonts in Ubuntu - hei

-Other Chinese features in LibreOffice/OpenOffice:
+Chinese features in LibreOffice / OpenOffice:

 Chinese translation (Tools > Language > Chinese translation) converts between simplified and traditional characters and vice-versa.
 It of course works better from traditional to simplified than in the opposite direction due to the larger number of possibilities.